EternityForest/THUNDERWARS/README.md

 Practice: deliberately switch between tight focus, as in Tracking or Fixed Gaze, and wide awareness.

 Purpose: agility of attention; flexible mind under pressure.

+### Time Awareness Drills
+> Polychronic Training for Monochronic Minds

+#### Buffer Discipline Drill

+Setup: Block 30–60 minutes in your planner but label it only as "flex time".

+Rule: You cannot pre-plan it.
+When you reach it, you must choose what to do on the spot, avoiding any RUINOUS SYSTEM habits and unenjoyable "counterfiet liesure".

+Difficulty upgrade: Roll a die or flip a coin to decide whether you use it for rest, socializing, or a small useful task.

+#### Incomplete Information Drill

+Setup: Pick a small project, like drawing a picture, with low stakes and low potential material waste, but forbid yourself from having all the details in advance or doing any research before physically starting.

+Rule: Start anyway, filling in missing pieces as you go.

+Goal: Reduce paralysis when plans aren’t fully clear.

+#### Event-Based Timing Drill

+Setup: Choose a non-critical task to schedule not by the clock, but by events (e.g., “after I eat,” “before the sun sets,” “once I’ve spoken to X”).

+Note that this type of plan does *not* count as "reachability", at least not consistently for all people, and should not be intentionally relied on for anything critical.

+Rule: No exact times allowed, only relationships.

+Goal: Loosen dependence on clock precision and learn to feel time in a more organic rhythm.

 ## FIELD BOOK